Black1s/Demo-repo/README.md

 # Demo-repo
-FreeCodeCamp tutorial on how to use github
+FreeCodeCamp tutorial on how to use github!